XRTK/unity-setup/README.md

 # unity-setup

+> [!IMPORTANT]
+> The action is no longer maintained and has been moved to [buildalon/unity-setup](https://github.com/buildalon/unity-setup)

 An atomic GitHub action to download and install the Unity Editor for runners.

 * If a valid installation is found, then installation is skipped.